mobinakhalilzade/data-structure/built-in-js.md

 5. The insertation is not memorized.
 6. Since the order is not matter in Sets, The cost of the finding and deleting an element is low.
 7. Deletion an element is a fast action in Sets.
-Cause the elements do not have position in a first place So they do not need change their indexs.
+Cause the elements do not have position in a first place So they do not need change their indexes.

 ```js
 // create a new array: